MrYsLab/pymata4/docs/init.md

 ### sleep_tune
 This is the sleep value expressed in seconds, that is used at several strategic points in pymata4.
-For example, the serial receiver continuously checks if a character is available to be received from the Arduino.
-If there is no character in the buffer, this thread sleeps for the sleep_tune value before checking again.
+For example, the serial receiver continuously checks the serial port receive buffer for an available character to process.
+If there is no character in the buffer, pymata4 sleeps for the sleep_tune period before checking again.

 The default value is 0.000001 seconds.

 ### shutdown_on_exception
-The default value is True.
-When an exception occurs within pymata4, the shutdown method is called to perform an orderly shutdown.
-If you set this to False, the exception is raised without calling shutdown.
+When an exception is detected within pymata4, if this parameter is set to True, the _shutdown_ method is called before raising the exception. to perform an orderly pymata4 shutdown.
+The Arduino will be set to a knownIf you set this to False, the exception is raised without calling shutdown.

 By setting this parameter to False, the Arduino will remain in its current state.